-- Your district or borough council's environmental health department on local environmental services, such as domestic waste collection, blocked road drains, noise and nuisance, animal welfare, household pest control or dog fouling.
+Contact your district or borough council's environmental health department on local environmental services, such as:

 The following document is in Portable Document Format (PDF).
 You can download software to view PDF documents for free from the Adobe website (opens in a new window)